n1cfury/takinacissp/domain7.md

 - RAID 1+0/10: Multi-raid

 ## Business Continuity Plan/Disaster Recovery Plan
-- Hot Site
+- Hot Site: A backup facility maintained in constant working order.
+Allows for the fastest continuation during a disaster.
-- Warm Site
+- Warm Site: The middle ground backup facility.
+Equipment may be available, but may not include current copies of data.
-- Cold Site
+- Cold Site: Standby facility with appropriate electrical and support systems.
+Slowest continuation during a disaster.

 ### Disaster Recovery Process
  - Respond